GeospatialResearch/Digital-Twins/paper/oarcdt/paper.md

 Overview of the digital twin project evolving from FReDT, to an open-source framework.

-There is a lack of open-source solutions to geospatial digital twins [@@ provide reference]
+There is a lack of open-source solutions to geospatial digital twins [@todo] provide reference

-# Aim
-[@@ XANDER's notes - provide more context about exactly what we have built, so it does not come across as fluff that has little real world impact]
-[@@ Cut down on this aim]

-Establish an accessible and innovative platform, to collect and communicate knowledge about the Ōtākaro River, serving as a tool to give voice to the Ōtākaro and its importance to the community.

-The platform aims to foster collaboration to support and encourage:

-* Holistic decision making & governance.
-* Environmental health and resilience outcomes
-* Representation of the mauri of the Ōtākaro and;
-* Amplify the significance of the Ōtākaro to the region and people by allowing users to model potential future narratives and tell stories of the Ōtākaro’s past & present.

-The Ōtākaro Digital Twin purpose is guided by the Te Mana o te Wai framework and aims to be adaptable to other locations and environments.

 # Background
-[Introduce our digital twin framework...]
+[@todo] Introduce our digital twin framework...
+The Open Spatial Digital Twin (OSDT) is a software framework for building geospatial environmental digital twins [@OSDT].
+It began as the Flood Resilience Digital Twin [@FREDT, @FREDT-JOSS], before developing into a modular framework capable of being extended into multiple environmental domains through plugin-style extensions, and interoperability with other spatial digital twins and services.

 The Ōtākaro/Avon River Corridor (ŌARC) in Christchurch, New Zealand is undergoing significant development as part of the ŌARC Regeneration Plan (ref).
-It is an initiative by central government (?) and Christchurch City Council (CCC) to restore the health of the river, and bring people back as part of the recovery after the 2011-20XX Christchurch Earthquake Sequence. [@@ tie this back to the language found in the council documents]
+It is an initiative by central government (?) and Christchurch City Council (CCC) to restore the health of the river, and bring people back as part of the recovery after the 2011-20XX Christchurch Earthquake Sequence. [@todo] tie this back to the language found in the council documents

 After the earthquakes, XX households were displaced...

 The OARC Regeneration will... (revitalise wetlands, recreation areas, water treatment, biodiversity etc.)

 To aid in decision making CCC is making use of (DigitalTwinFramework)

 # Statement of need